-Information and documentation gained to establish your right to work is processed by us as we are legally obliged to do so.
+Information and documentation gained to establish your right to work is processed by us either when we are legally obliged to do so or when we have your consent.
 Information in relation to criminal record checks, which are relevant for some roles, will be processed on the basis that it is necessary for us to comply with the law or consent will be obtained, if required.

-Once a placement has been secured, we will process your personal data, including financial information, for the purpose of you entering into a contract to fulfil your role and to enable us to pay you.
+When you first register with us or enquire about a job, we rely on our legitimate interest to process your data, complete any registration and provide our services to you.
+Once a placement has been secured, we will process your personal data, including financial information, for the purpose of fulfilling our contract with you including to enable us to pay you.
 We may also process your data on the basis of our legitimate interests.

 For the purposes of paying you, where relevant, we are legally obliged to provide information to HMRC.

 We may use your personal information to tell you about relevant job opportunities, products or services.
 This is part of the service we offer to you and we provide such messages to you as it is our legitimate interest to do so.

 We will only retain your personal data for as long as necessary to fulfil the purposes we collected it for, including for the purposes of satisfying any legal, accounting, contractual and/or reporting requirements.

 To determine the appropriate retention period for personal data, we consider the amount, nature, and sensitivity of the personal data, the potential risk of harm from unauthorised use or disclosure of your personal data, the purposes for which we process your personal data and whether we can achieve those purposes through other means, and the applicable legal requirements..
 We will usually keep your personal data for two years after our last interaction with you (for example, two years from when you read or click on an email we send you, attend an event we host etc).